turbonemesis/constitution/CONSTITUTION.md

 #### Section 1 – Name

-The Legislative Branch shall be referred to hereafter as the “Senate”.
+A. The Legislative Branch shall be referred to hereafter as the “Senate”.

 #### Section 2 – Obligation